Wednesday, 20 November 2024

 This week Taylor- now Chief Inspector of Prisons-reported that Young Offender Institutions (YOIs) are still “dominated by violence and disorder and weak education”.
 If anything, eight years on, things are worse.

-It’s not surprising that children’s experiences in YOI’s are as dismal as they given the fundamental unsuitability of prison establishments for their care.
+It’s not surprising that children’s experiences in YOI’s are as dismal as they are given the fundamental unsuitability of prison establishments for their care.

 At Feltham in West London, over the summer two serious incidents of violence led to 34 members of staff being injured.